Tongcheng/4741_TrendTrade/README.md

 # Step 2: Data Cleanup

 For CSV files downloaded, we want to verify it is correct before using it since there exist possibility of typing the wrong query before download.
-We do this verification by noticing (1) The name in csv file is same as intended, (2) The length of
+We do this verification by noticing (1) The name in csv file is same as intended, (2) The number of useful information in each csv should be between [89,92].

+### Then we define our problem concretely as follows: For each 3-month time frame, given complete Google Trend data and trade data(only happens on business days, which excludes weekends and holidays), try to model the correlation.

 # Step 3: Correlation Modeling
+First

 # Midterm Conclusion and Future plans